lagom/lagom/docs/manual/common/guide/production/LightbendPlatform.md

-# Using Lightbend Enterprise Suite with Lagom
+# Using Lightbend Platform with Lagom

-Lagom is part of the [Lightbend Platform](https://www.lightbend.com/lightbend-platform) — an application development solution for building Reactive systems on the JVM powered by an open source core and the commercial [Enterprise Suite](https://www.lightbend.com/products/enterprise-suite).
-Lagom services can be developed, deployed and run in production using only open source components, however we recommend considering the advanced features provided by Enterprise Suite.
+Lagom is part of the [Lightbend Platform](https://www.lightbend.com/lightbend-platform) — an operationally robust solution for deploying Reactive Microservices, adding the ability to infuse your applications with intelligence based on real-time streaming and Machine Learning (ML).
+Lagom services can be developed, deployed and run in production using only open source components, however we recommend considering the advanced features provided by Lightbend Platform.

-This page highlights the Enterprise Suite features that are especially useful for most Lagom users, but there are many more.
-You can find an overview on the [Lightbend web site](https://www.lightbend.com/products/enterprise-suite) or [contact Lightbend](https://www.lightbend.com/contact) to learn more.
+This page highlights the Lightbend Platform features that are especially useful for most Lagom users, but there are many more.
+You can find an overview on the [Lightbend web site](https://www.lightbend.com/lightbend-platform) or [contact Lightbend](https://www.lightbend.com/contact) to learn more.

 ## Akka Commercial Addons